bndtools/bnd.manual/_plugins/maven.md

 	org.osgi:org.osgi.core:6.0.0
 	org.osgi:osgi.annotation:6.0.1

+## Local Repository

+Maven supports a local repository in `~/.m2/repository`.
+All repositories will install through a local repository.
+The default is the same repository as Maven but this can be overridden with the `local` configuration property.

+It is possible to define a Maven Bnd Repository without a `releaseUrl` or `snapshotUrl`.
+In that case only access to the local repository is provided.
+Trying to release remotely will be an error for such a repository.

+The [-buildrepo] instruction can be pointed to such a local repository; it will then store a JAR in the local repository after every build.
+This can be useful if there are Maven projects that consume the output of a bnd workspace.

 ## Releasing

+In bnd, releasing is done by moving the JARs into a special release repository after they've been approved.
+That is, the location of a JAR defines if it is released, there is no need to reflect the release status in the version.

+In Maven, the release status is modeled in the version.
+To support the  staging model, versions can end in `-SNAPSHOT`.
+Snapshots are treated very differently in the release process.
+The most important difference is that snapshot versions can overwrite previous versions.

 In the release cycle, a JAR is `put` to  _release_ repository.
 The project of the released JAR is provided as _context_, this means it can inherit from the project and workspace.
 This plugin will read the [-maven-release] instruction from the context.
 This can result in generating source and javadoc jars.
 By default, a local only release only installs the actual binary.